CGenie/alfred-pass/README.md

 to aviod auto-clearing of clipboard.

+If you press and hold the alt key, the username is copied instead of the password.

 ## `pg <id>`
 Calls `pass generate` to add a new password with default length of 20 chars.